f0ff886f/pyenv-win/README.md

+# Fork Information
+This project was forked to maintain a version that decorates 32bit versions of Python rather than 64bit version of Python.
+This allows the
+`.python-version` to be portable across Windows and Linux.

 # pyenv for Windows

 [pyenv][1] is a great tool.
 I ported it to Windows.
 Some commands aren't implemented, but it's good enough for basic use.

-For existing python users, we support installation via pip: [follow instructions](#installation)
-Contributors and Interested people can join us @ [Slack](https://join.slack.com/t/pyenvforwindows/shared_invite/enQtODQ0NTQwMjEzOTA4LWE1YjMwMGI3YTAwYjg0MGQzNjg1ZjJiYTMzMTJkNWM4NTY5OTY4YmU3ZjhjMTc3MGJhMDY1MmJkMjFmY2ViNTI)
+For existing python users, we support installation via pip: [follow instructions](#installation) Contributors and Interested people can join us @ [Slack](https://join.slack.com/t/pyenvforwindows/shared_invite/enQtODQ0NTQwMjEzOTA4LWE1YjMwMGI3YTAwYjg0MGQzNjg1ZjJiYTMzMTJkNWM4NTY5OTY4YmU3ZjhjMTc3MGJhMDY1MmJkMjFmY2ViNTI)

 >  Link to Official [2019 Python Developers Survey](https://surveys.jetbrains.com/s3/c16-python-developers-survey-2019)